Learn more about us

 Check out our A-Z fun facts to help get you excited for CAMP!!!!

-Assistant & Junior Leader – In the third year of the Leadership Development Program, the AL is 17 and the JL 16.
-They work with the leader in the cabin and as a coach on teams.
-She is constantly helping in any way possible and setting a good example for all.
+Assistant Leader (AL) & Junior Leader (JL) – In the Leadership Development Program at Camp, the AL is 17 and the JL 16 by the start of Camp.
+They work with the leader in the cabin and as a support in different program areas including as a coach on teams.
+They consistently help instill our motto, ‘the other fellow first’ and set a good example for all.

-Banquet – At the end of each session, before the parents arrive, we put on a nice outfit and have a marvelous thanksgiving style dinner to celebrate our time together.
+Banquet – At the end of each session, we put on a nice outfit and have a marvelous dinner to celebrate our time together.

 Buddy Check – When you are swimming at the Waterfront, periodic buddy checks will be performed.
-Quick!
-Swim and find your buddy, throw your hands up in the air, listen and get ready to call out your number (in order of course!).
+This ensures the physical accountability of each participant and their safety.
+Find your buddy, throw your hands up in the air, listen, and get ready to call out your number.

-Bungalow – Bungalow is home to 3 cabins – Riverside, Meadowside and Lakeside.
-It has the best location… right next to the Dining Hall!
+Bungalow – Bungalow is home to 3 cabins within the Cats Division – Riverside, Meadowside and Lakeside.

-Cabin Supper – Each Cabin will spend time at one of our campfire locations on campus and cook their own meal!
+Cabin Supper – Each Cabin may spend time at one of our campfire locations on campus and cook their own meal.

 Camp Number – Since 2006, every camper has received her very own camp number. #20,000 was awarded in honor of all women who came before 2006 and our Director, Marnie McDonagh, received #20001.
 Your number is yours for life!

-Catamount Division – One of four divisions, the Cat’s are in between the Cub and Junior campers.
+Catamount (aka “Cats”) Division – One of four divisions, the Cat’s are in between the Cub and Junior campers.

 Clay Point Swim – Campers and Staff can elect to participate in our 1.5-mile swim to Clay Point.
 Paddlers coast alongside our swimmers for safety and moral support.
 It is a wonderful tradition and a big accomplishment for many Kiniya-ites.

 Coleman Dining Hall – Oh, the Dining Hall – a favorite place of many!
 The food is AMAZING.
 The singing, cheering and dancing is simply like nothing else.
 The energy in the dining hall will wake you up, make you smile, and keep you thinking about camp all year round.
 Oh, except for breakfast.
-The food is still delicious… we just don’t sing; need to save up the energy for the day and the other two meals.
+At camp, Breakfast allows us to come together and start our day with a little more peace and mindfulness, as we reflect on the activities/events that lay ahead for that day.

 Council Ring – Every night we have a different evening activity.
-One of them is Council Ring which takes place around a campfire and typically has a crazy theme.
+One of them is a Division wide Council Ring which takes place around a campfire and typically has a crazy theme.
 Cabins get dressed up, perform skits, sing songs and play games.
-Sometimes, we even have s’mores ☺
+Sometimes, we even have s’mores ☺ Program Leaders and Staff are welcome to attend-just check in with the Division Head.

 Cub Division – One of four divisions, the Cub’s are the youngest campers.

-Evening Activity – Evening Activity or Evening Game commences at 7.00pm each night.
-Evening Activity include all-camp games, council ring, Wednesday and Saturday Night shows, cabin night, and Hymn Sing!
+Evening Activity – Evening Activity or Evening Game commences at 7.15 PM each night.
+Evening Activity includes all-camp games, Council Ring, Wednesday and Saturday Night shows, Cabin Night, and Hymn Sing, among others.

-Extravaganza – Extravaganzas are a great way to keep you guessing.
-The leaders in your division spontaneously create an extravaganza that could require you to dress up, paint your face, engage in hilarious activities, or challenge you to put your thinking caps on.
-You never know what fun is going to come your way!!
+Extravaganza (aka “Ganza”) Ganza, often inspired by a theme pertaining to a well-known movie, musical artist, etc., occurs on a random day (known by and planned by the Leaders) in each division.
+Themes of ganzas could require campers to dress up, paint a face, engage in hilarious activities, or challenge all to put their thinking caps on.
+You never know what fun is going to come our way!!

 Hymn Sing – Every Sunday night we gather by cabin in the Lodge and sing.
 The first half is rowdy, loud, exciting, and full of energy.
 The second half is softer and sweeter and gets us ready for bed, reflecting on the week past and thinking about the week ahead.
 After your first Hymn Sing, you will understand the amazingness of it, we promise.